oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

     ![](./images/notebook.png)

-2. Now, we have to load our notebook and datasets into our environment.
-For that, having the files from [the official repository](https://github.com/oracle-devrel/leagueoflegends-optimizer/tree/livelabs) locally, we use the upload button to transfer the files:
+2.We now need to load our notebook and datasets into our environment.
+For that, using the files from [the official repository](https://github.com/oracle-devrel/leagueoflegends-optimizer/tree/livelabs) locally, we use the upload button to transfer the files:

     ![](./images/upload.jpg)